Instagram/MonkeyType/doc/tracing.rst

 ``monkeytype stub`` and ``monkeytype apply``, to point MonkeyType to the config it should use.

-Because of the way Python treats scripts and modules differently, MonkeyType will record usable traces for modules imported and used by the entry point (where ``__name__ == "__main__"``) and not for the entry point itself.
-If you want to annotate the entry point, treat it as a module and write another short script that imports and calls its function(s), and run that script with ``monkeytype run``.
+Because of the way Python treats scripts and imported modules differently, MonkeyType will not record traces for the entry point itself (that is, the script passed to ``monkeytype run`` or the module passed to ``run -m``); traces are recorded only for imported modules.
+If you want to annotate the entry point script/module, write another short script that imports and calls its function(s), and run that script with ``monkeytype run``.

 .. module:: monkeytype